pypsa-meets-earth/pypsa-earth/doc/how_to_contribute.rst

 Add a new test if you want to contribute new functionality to the config.
 We perform currently *multiple* integration tests which means various workflows need to work.
-All test configs are build by updating the `config.tutorial.yaml` with the configs in `pypysa-earth/test/*.yaml`.
+All test configs are build by updating the ``config.tutorial.yaml`` with the configs in ``pypysa-earth/test/*.yaml``.

-  * You can test your contribution locally with `snakemake --cores 4 run_tests`.
+  * You can test your contribution locally with ``snakemake --cores 4 run_tests``.
 This will build test configs and executes them.
-  * Run `snakemake -j1 build_test_configs` to build and analyse locally the test configs.
+  * Run ``snakemake -j1 build_test_configs`` to build and analyse locally the test configs.

 To contribute a test:

-1. Provide a new test in `test/<new test>.yaml`, or adjust one of the existing ones. **config.standard** updates the config.tutorial.yaml, all other existing or new tests, e.g. custom or landlock, are built from the *standard test*.
+1. Provide a new test in ``test/<new test>.yaml``, or adjust one of the existing ones.
+These tests update the config.tutorial.yaml to test other options e.g. landlock countries.
-2. Add a new test config path to the *rule build_all_test* in the *Snakefile*.
+2. Add a new test config path to the ``rule build_all_test`` in the ``Snakefile``.
-3. If your functionality should be tested in the CI for every pull request, add a respective code in `.github/workflows/ci*.yaml`
+3. If your functionality should be tested in the CI for every pull request, add a respective code in ``.github/workflows/ci-linux.yaml``.
+We test all functionalities only for Linux while providing a general test for windows and mac.

 No-Code